-Whilst there are over 10,000 waterfalls in this stunning country, we have detail below the top 5 absolute must visit waterfalls that you need to see with your own eyes.
+Whilst there are over 10,000 waterfalls in this stunning country, to help you plan your trip, we’ve put together a list of the top 5 waterfalls in Iceland for you to explore on your next trip!

 This waterfall can only be described as a monster.

 This multi-tiered waterfall has two ‘drops’ of 11 metres and 21 meters, where it then disappears through a crevice in the earth.
 The waterfall is about 20 meters wide with 80 cubic meters of water per second pouring over the edges.
 The shear roar of this waterfall is incredible.

 You can visit this waterfall yourself or as part of the Golden Circle tour.

 Do you want to see a dramatic waterfall?
 Then look no further than Skogafoss!